kev-wes/2024_heart_attack_mlops/README.md

 - ✅ mlflow.db: Contains the local mlflow database.

 ### Scripts
-- 🟠 src
+- 🟠 src/
   - ✅ hyperopt_register_model.py: This script performs automated hyperparameter optimization for a Support Vector Classifier (SVC) using Hyperopt.
 It utilizes MLflow for experiment tracking and model management, logging metrics and registering the best model found.
 The workflow, orchestrated with Prefect, includes data loading, preprocessing, scaling, and evaluating SVC models on a heart attack prediction dataset.
   - ✅ helper.py: The code defines a data preprocessing pipeline for a machine learning project using Prefect for workflow management.
 It includes tasks for reading a dataset, removing duplicates, splitting features and targets, splitting data into training and testing sets, and scaling features using standardization.
-  - 🟠 predict.py: Takes the best model registered before and uses it for prediction.
-ToDo: Provide a webservice that allows to input X_values and returns the risk of heart attack (cf. HW4)!
+  - ✅ app.py: Hosts a Flask prediction web service over http://localhost:8000/.
+Takes the best model registered before and uses it for prediction.
+  - ✅ templates/: Stores the template used by the Flask app.
+    - ✅ index.html: Simple web form for heart attack risk prediction.
   - 🚩 monitor.py: Calculates metrics between current data and reference data set periodically / Sends out email / Use prefect? (cf. HW5) / cf. evidently_metrics_calculation.py for Prefect implementation with database storage

 ### Orchestration